1998 NBA Finals: Game 6

+To date, this is the most recent NBA Finals game played in Salt Lake City.

 Game summaries

 Games 1 and 2

 Unlike the 1997 Finals, the Jazz and Bulls entered this series as equals.
 The Jazz had won both regular season meetings with the Bulls, and many analysts predicted a hard-fought seven-game series.
-The two teams entered the Finals on completely different notes; the Jazz uneventfully swept the Los Angeles Lakers in the Western Conference Finals and had a total of ten days' rest before the Finals began.
+The two teams entered the Finals on completely different notes; the Jazz uneventfully swept the Los Angeles Lakers in the Western Conference finals and had a total of ten days' rest before the Finals began.
 The Bulls, meanwhile, endured a hard-fought series against a resurgent Indiana Pacers team helmed by Larry Bird (in his first year as head coach).
 They would need all seven games to get past the Pacers and would have only two days' rest before having to travel to Utah.
 Predictions of a Jazz championship were strengthened with their 88–85 Game 1 victory in overtime in Utah, with Scottie Pippen just missing a 3-pointer at the buzzer.
 True to form, the Bulls tied the series in Game 2 while putting together a huge fourth-quarter run to silence the Delta Center and holding on to win 93–88, finally securing their first victory against Utah all season.
 Karl Malone shot very poorly in the first two games of the series with some misses including one layup in Game 2 that hit the underside of the rim.
-The plane took 48 hours to get to the United Center or the airport.

 Games 3–5

 The Finals moved to Chicago with control of the series at stake in Game 3.
 In a 96–54 loss, the Jazz set the record for the 42 point loss in Finals history and were hammered by the media for the score, as well as the lowest number of points scored in any NBA game (since eclipsed by a score of 49 from the Bulls on April 10, 1999) since the inception of the shot clock.
 Every player on the Bulls roster scored at least once, with the Bulls' last-remaining scoreless player, backup center Bill Wennington, nailing his bucket with only 5.2 seconds remaining in the game.

-Chicago won Game 4 in a close game, 86-82, and Utah took Game 5 83–81 despite nearly blowing a seven-point lead in the last two minutes.
+Chicago won Game 4 in a close game, 86–82, and Utah took Game 5 83–81 despite nearly blowing a seven-point lead in the last two minutes.
 Karl Malone had his best game of the series with 39 points, while Antoine Carr made all five of his field goal attempts.
-The series returned to Utah with the Bulls leading 3-2.
+The series returned to Utah with the Bulls leading 3–2.